Case: Hernandez Alvarez v. Morris

 This is one of several lawsuits in which a federal court of appeals has addressed whether the mandatory detention (without bond) provision in 8 U.S.C. § 1225(b)(2)(A) applies to noncitizens present in the United States.

-On appeal, the U.S. Court of Appeals for the Eleventh Circuit affirmed the district court.
+On appeal, the U.S. Court of Appeals for the Eleventh Circuit affirmed the district court on May 6, 2026.
 2026 WL 1243395.
-It concluded that § 1225(b)(2)(A) limits no-bond detention to applicants for admission who are “seeking admission," and not to noncitizens who are "simply present" in the United States, as to whom § 1226 applies.
+It concluded that § 1225(b)(2)(A) limits no-bond detention to applicants for admission who are “seeking admission," and not to noncitizens who are "simply present" in the U.S., as to whom § 1226 applies.
 Citing the text, structure, and history of the INA, the court reasoned that Congress had, in the statutory scheme at issue, "preserved the longstanding border-interior distinction for purposes of detention."
-Here, neither petitioner was seeking lawful entry into the United States after inspection by an immigration officer when he was arrested, nor was either Petitioner taking any cognizable step to obtain lawful entry.
+Here, neither petitioner was seeking lawful entry into the U.S. after inspection by an immigration officer when he was arrested, nor was either petitioner taking any cognizable step to obtain lawful entry.
 The court therefore affirmed the district court's orders granting the petitioners habeas corpus relief.

 Summary Authors